-Offerors must provide comprehensive narrative statements that illustrate their understanding of the requirements of the project and the project schedule for each service they are proposing on.
+Offerors must provide comprehensive narrative statements that illustrate their understanding of the requirements of the project and the project schedule.

-SPECIAL NOTE: The offeror shall not disclose their costs in this Submittal Form.
-This Submittal Form cannot exceed the page limit (as described in Section 4.02).
+The offeror shall not disclose their costs in this Submittal Form.
+Submission forms shall not exceed the page limit (as described in Section 4.02).